Do I need to discount to close deals?

 No. If price is the objection, the issue is usually unclear value, not wrong pricing.
 Reframe the ROI instead.

-If they genuinely can't afford your full engagement, offer a smaller scope at a lower investment, not a discount on the same scope.
+Offer a smaller engagement at a lower investment.
 A $6,500 Launch Pad Sprint is a different offer than a $15,000 Rocket Fuel build.
 Different scope, different price, same integrity.
+Or start with the Growth Navigator Core at $247/mo as the entry point and upgrade to a Sprint when the budget is ready.